-The body renews itself at varying paces.
-Just how long the cells in certain areas last depends on how much work they're asked to do.
-Red blood cells, for example, enjoy a quick life span of only about four months as a result of their arduous journey through the circulatory system, carting oxygen to tissues throughout the body [source: Wade].
+As we've mentioned, cells in the body renew at varying rates.
+Just how long certain cells last depends on how much work they're tasked with doing.
+Red blood cells, for example, have an average life span of about 120 days because of their arduous journey through the circulatory system, carting oxygen to tissues throughout the body.

 Skin: The epidermis sees a fair amount of wear and tear, thanks to its role as the body's outermost layer of protection.
 These skin cells rejuvenate every two to four weeks.

 Hair: The body's natural fuzz has a life span of about six years for women and three years for men.